The German-American Festival is finally open in Oregon

 OREGON, Ohio — They sang and danced atop the Glockenspiel Friday night at the opening of the 54th annual German-American Festival at Oak Shade Grove in Oregon.

-This is the area's oldest and largest ethnic festivals, expected this year to attract upwards of 40,000 visitors.
+This is the area's oldest and largest ethnic festivals, expected this year to attract upward of 40,000 visitors.

 And did somebody mention there's 52 German beers on tap, too?